georgetown-cset/fields-of-study-pipeline/wiki/README.md

 ### 0. `read_field_meta.py`

 *Note*: this file has not been updated or rerun between the old version of fields of study and the new version, unlike all the following files.
+(We don't need it.)

 First we identify the fields we'll be looking for.